 Revenues are recognized at the point in time when control is transferred to the buyer.
-Control is transferred over time (on a percentage-of-completion basis) unless NCC has an alternative use for the sold property and NCC is entitled to payment from the customer for work completed to date, in which case the revenue is recognized by applying percentage-of-completion profit recognized at a point in time - on completion and handover to the customer.
+Control is transferred over time (on a percentage-of-completion basis) unless NCC has an alternative use for the sold property and NCC is entitled to payment from the customer for work completed to date, in which case the revenue is recognized by applying percentage-of-completion profit recognition.
+If one of the above criteria is not fulfilled, the revenue is to be recognized at a point in time - on completion and handover to the customer.
 Since NCC always contractually agrees on delivery of a certain property to the customer, and the property cannot be sold to anyone else, NCC never has an alternative use for the sold property.
-Concerning the question of whether NCC is entitled to payment, certain legislation contains factors that this is not the case.
+Concerning the question of whether NCC is entitled to payment, certain legislation contains factors that indicate that NCC has such an entitlement, while other legislation indicates that this is not the case.
 Moreover, legal praxis has not been developed in this context.
 NCC's overall assessment is that in normal cases the uncertainty concerning